Confluent Hasse diagrams: Conclusions

 \section{Conclusions}

 We have designed, analyzed, and implemented an algorithm for drawing confluent Hasse diagrams using a minimum number of confluent junctions.
+We experimentally verified that confluent diagrams consistently use less ink than the corresponding traditional Hasse diagrams of both two-dimensional and series-parallel partial orders.
+Confluent diagrams of series-parallel partial orders also use fewer edges.
+Confluent diagrams of two-dimensional partial orders often use substantially more edges than the corresponding traditional Hasse diagram.
+However, the larger number of edges used is required by the larger number of confluent junctions required to address all the edge crossings in these graphs.
+The result is a drawing with more edges but substantially less visual clutter.

-It would be of interest to test experimentally how many crossings it eliminates, and how much ink it saves.
-Also, upward planarity may be tested even for non-st-planar graphs that have only one source or one sink; can similar conditions be extended to the case of upward confluent drawings?
+Upward planarity may be tested even for non-st-planar graphs that have only one source or one sink; can similar conditions be extended to the case of upward confluent drawings?
 Can we efficiently find upward planar drawings of graphs that are not transitively reduced?
 If a partially ordered set must be drawn with crossings, can we use confluence in a principled way to keep the number of crossings small?
 We leave these questions to future research.